telliott99/MyMath/int2+-apps/gauss-again2.rst

 We end up with just :math:`2 \pi V` for the entire volume.

-It remains to relate the volume integral to the integral.
+It remains to relate the volume integral to the single-variable Gaussian integral.
 I'll leave that for the second part of the next section.
 There it will become clear that this is the square of

 .. math::